-Due to the limited scope of this waiver, the short duration, and the ample precautions that remain in place, FMCSA has determined that the waiver is likely to achieve a level of safety that is equivalent to the level of safety that would be obtained absent the waiver.
+Due to the limited scope of this waiver, the short duration, and the ample precautions that remain in place, FMCSA has determined the waiver is likely to achieve a level of safety that is equivalent to the level of safety obtained absent the waiver.

 The waiver of a particular regulation should not be looked at in isolation but rather as part of the whole of all regulations governing the safety of drivers.
 Waiver determinations are made holistically, taking all relevant factors into account.
 See International Bhd of Teamsters v.
-DOT,

-724 F.3d 206 (D.C.
+DOT, 724 F.3d 206 (D.C.
 Cir.
 2013).
 Notably, although the maximum period of CDL and CLP validity is set by regulation, it is not one of the core of regulations that FMCSA evaluates to determine whether a State program is in "substantial compliance."
 See 49 CFR 384.301.
-This waiver also enhances safety by not requiring or incentivizing State offices to disregard CDC recommendations on social distancing or Federal or State guidance on phased reopening.